AudriusJuknevicius/CS50-SQL-Problem-Sets/deep/answers.md

 As per the previous answer, in order to access all of the data all of the boats included in the random distribution list have to be queried. -->

+The benefits of random partitioning include even load distribution therefore balancing several servers for instance in terms of storage capacity.
+This would also mean that performance of those servers would be similar, promoting equalised indexing and creation of views.
+Some of the biggest issues with such approach is the scalability

 ## Partitioning by Hour